-There are also a few other things you may want to consider when investing in Target Retirement Funds.
+There are also a few other things you may want to consider when investing in Target Date Funds.

-As mentioned before, owning other investments in addition to a Target Retirement Fund can actually work against you due to skewing.
-This means that if you want to get into a Target Retirement Fund you may have to consider liquidating your existing portfolio.
+As mentioned before, owning other investments in addition to a Target Date Fund can work against you due to skewing.
+This means that if you want to get into a Target Date Fund, you may have to consider liquidating your existing portfolio.
 At the very least, be very careful with its asset allocation.
-Portfolio liquidation can be a problem for investors who have accumulated a large amount of assets.
+Portfolio liquidation can be a problem for investors who have accumulated a large number of assets.
 Trading costs and potential tax consequences (especially for investments in taxable accounts) can erode returns and cause financial strain.

-Some Target Retirement Funds are actively managed, and there’s the potential that your fund manager may stray from the stated investment policy.
-For example, he or she may be investing more aggressively than stated in order to outperform other Target Retirement Funds.
+Some Target Date Funds are actively managed.
+As such, there’s the potential that your fund manager may stray from the stated investment policy.
+For example, he or she may be investing more aggressively than stated to outperform other Target Retirement Funds.
 This is especially worrisome for investors who are near their retirements.

-Note: this is not the case with Vanguard Target Retirement Funds, which are made up of index funds.
+Note: this is not the case with Vanguard Target Date Funds, which are made up of index funds.

-What are your thoughts on Target Retirement Funds?
+What are your thoughts on Target Date Funds?
 Do you invest in them?
 What do you like or dislike about them?